Convert Rules with Few Apps Seen Over a Time Period

 Convert legacy port-based security policy rules that have seen the fewest applications to application-based rules.

 - Clone one or more rules for the applications you want to keep and monitor the original port-based rule to ensure that the applications you don’t want to keep are the only ones that match that rule.
-When enough time has passed to feel confident that no applications you want to allow match the port-based rule, you can disable or delete it.
-Steps 4-7 in Convert the Internet Access Rules show how to create a cloned rule.
+When enough time has passed that you feel confident no applications you want to allow match the port-based rule, you can disable or delete it.
+Step 4 through Step 7 in Convert Internet Access Rules show how to create a cloned rule.

 - If you’re confident you know which applications you want to allow and which applications you want to block: